rust-lang/rust/CONTRIBUTING.md

 be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.

+All code in this repository is under the [Mozilla Public License, 2.0](https://www.mozilla.org/MPL/2.0/)

 ## Conduct

 We follow the [Rust Code of Conduct](http://www.rust-lang.org/conduct.html).